edgariph98/primeGenerator-GUI/README.md

-# Prime, hex prime, and twin prime generator
+# Prime, hex prime, and twin prime generator GUI
 ## Generation of primes and different primes using java objects and transferring them between files.